Neelakurinji123/kindle-weather-display-for-openwrt/README.md

 # cd /opt/kindle-weather-station
 ```

-Edit keys of OpenWeatherMap and cloudconvert in settings.json and cloudconvert.json
+Edit API keys for OpenWeatherMap and cloudconvert in settings.json and cloudconvert.json

 Edit crontab and restart cron
 ```